LoyolaChicagoBooks/introcs-csharp/rst/csproj-revisited.rst

 Bisection With Function Interface Exercise
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 See :repsrc:`bisection_method/bisection_method.cs`.
-Identify the Interface.
+Identify the interface.
-See how two new classes satisfy it.
-Note that the rest of the
+See how two new classes satisfy the interface, while the rest of the
 code in these classes is quite different:  One has an instance variable
 and an explicit constructor, while the other does not.
 See that the ``Bisection`` function
 now has a parameter for an object containing the mathematical function to
-use for root finding.
+use for root finding:  ``Bisection`` is now a generally useful method,
+not just tied to one hard-coded function that might have a root.

 Add a new class satisfying the ``Function`` interface; add a test in ``Main``.
 Try a function with multiple roots in the original interval and see what happens.